Table of Contents

-Irritable bowel syndrome when occurring with diarrhea, the stool must be at least 25 % loose and watery together with less than 25 % hard and lumpy.
+When irritable bowel syndrome occurs with diarrhea, the stool must be at least 25% loose and watery with less than 25% hard and lumpy.

 Class III IBS-M (mixed)

-In mixed irritable bowel syndrome, the stool must be at least 25 % hard or lumpy along-with loose or watery at the same time.
-It is mixed constipation and diarrhea condition with IBS.
+In mixed irritable bowel syndrome, the stool must be at least 25% hard or lumpy along with loose or watery at the same time.
+It is a mixed constipation and diarrhea condition.

 Class IV IBS-U (unclassified)

-Irritable bowel syndrome class that does not fit with any of the other three.
-In this case, it is difficult to identify the problems as the stools are less than 25 % hard & lumpy as well as less than 25% watery and loose.
+This irritable bowel syndrome class does not fit with any of the other three.
+In this case, it is difficult to identify the problems, as the stools are less than 25% hard & lumpy as well as less than 25% watery and loose.

 Clinical Features of IBS

-The symptoms of irritable bowel syndrome may differ from individual to individual and sometimes are miss-match with the other diseases.
-The symptoms include:
+The symptoms of irritable bowel syndrome may differ from individual to individual and sometimes are mistaken for other diseases.
+The symptoms include

 - Abdominal pain (which usually decreases after defecation)